aus-plant-phenomics-network/stac-generator/docs/quick_start.md

 ## Describing multiple vector files

-To describe an indenpendent vector file, you can add another record in the config file.
+To describe an independent vector file, you can add another record in the config file.
 For instance, we want to describe both the `SA2.zip` and the `Werribee.geojson` files:

 <details>
 <summary>JSON</summary>